bernardtse/garmin-data-engineering/SETUP.md

 Refer to the [`API documentation`](docs/API_USAGE.md) for more information on available endpoints and their usage.

 ### Conclusion
-You have successfully set up the Garmin Data Engineering project environment, initialised
+You have successfully set up the Garmin Data Engineering project environment, initialised the database, and started the Flask API server.
+Explore the API endpoints to interact with the activity metrics data.